kadikraman/react-native-v2/lessons/react-native.md

     <img alt="Separate developer teams" src="./images/rn-how-work-2.png" />
 </div>

-You can imagine tha hassle this can cause.
-You'll have to manage two of everything: language, codebases, developer teams, feature sets, release schedules etc. Hiring two developer teams is expensive, and hiring a single team that has in depth knowledge of both Andorid and iOS is almost impossible.
+It's easy to imagine the difficulties this can cause: you'll have to manage two of everything: language, codebases, developer teams, feature sets, release schedules etc. Hiring two developer teams is expensive, and hiring a single team that has in depth knowledge of both Andorid and iOS is almost impossible.

 React Native is a platform developed by Facebook for solving this problem.
 Their goal was to build a platform that enables you to have: